ceff-tech/ffc_api_client/README.md

 ```

 ## Considerations
-This code was written to avoid setup headaches associated with getting the existing code set up on many
-machines and enable many people to use it.
-That said, it's not as feature-complete, and may be slower than
-running everything on your own computer.
-It could be slow if you have run many items through the calculator in
+This package could be slow if you have run many items through the calculator in
 the web interface since it currently retrieves *all* results every time you want to get a single result.
 If you delete those results in the web interface at eflows.ucdavis.edu, then this code will be faster.
 This package cleans up after itself and won't leave behind runs you execute with this code.